Justwhittaker/MusicHub/README.md

 ### Defensive Programming ###

 Sites with ownership rules and roles opens a site up to hacking especially if your users are savvy and notice url parameters correlate to database object manipulation.
-Django is pretty good, allowing you to hook in login required for views associated with CRUD options, and form validation is top notch if you define it yourself.
+Python is pretty good, allowing you to hook in login required for views associated with CRUD options, and form validation is top notch if you define it yourself.

 **Additional Security Checks**

 1. Users cannot Delete or Update other's submissions.
-The Deal Delete and Deal Update views check for Entry Id's to prevent logged in users from guessing the ID of a peer's login
+The Recipe Delete and Recipe Update views check for Entry Id's to prevent logged in users from guessing the ID of a peer's login
 2. Users cannot Update or Delete others' Recipes.
 3. Users cannot Update profiles for other users.
 The Profile Update view checks the user's id against the logged in user's id before allowing updates.
 4. Users cannot Update User Information for other users.
 The User Update view checks the user's id against the logged in user's id before allowing updates.